gauss5930/KoRAE/README.md

 We introduce **KoRAE** which finetuned with filtered high-quality Korean dataset.

 The **KoRAE** is output of combination of high-quality data which filtered by special data filtering method and Korean Llama-2 that Korean vocabularis were added.
-We utilized special data filtering methods which introduced in [AlpaGasus paper](https://arxiv.org/abs/2307.08701) to filter high-quality data from mixture of several Korean datasets([OpenOrca-KO](https://huggingface.co/datasets/kyujinpy/OpenOrca-KO), [KOpen-Platypus](https://huggingface.co/datasets/kyujinpy/KOpen-platypus), [KoCoT_2000](https://huggingface.co/datasets/kyujinpy/KoCoT_2000), [databricks-dolly-15k-ko](https://huggingface.co/datasets/nlpai-lab/databricks-dolly-15k-ko)).
+We utilized special data filtering methods which introduced in [AlpaGasus](https://arxiv.org/abs/2307.08701) to filter high-quality data from mixture of several Korean datasets(OpenOrca-KO, KOpen-Platypus, KoCoT_2000, databricks-dolly-15k-ko).
 Thanks to [@kyujinpy](https://huggingface.co/kyujinpy) and [@nlp-ai](https://huggingface.co/nlpai-lab) for providing Korean datasets.
 We finetuned [Korean Llama-2](https://huggingface.co/beomi/llama-2-koen-13b) that introduced by [@beomi](https://huggingface.co/beomi).